dandi/dandi-archive/doc/design/publish-1.md

 # Moving Parts

-This is a summary of system components that are relevant to publish and how they relate to eachother.
+This is a summary of system components that are relevant to publish and how they relate to each other.

 ### Dandiset
 A DANDI dataset.